BenSuth/backend_inventory_app/README.md

 - This allows for great efficieny gains, as an end-user does not need to re-export old reports
 - This also enables fetchExport and fetchExports (function identically to fetchItem and fetchItems queries) to retrieve data from the Exports table
+- This AWS S3 bucket integration was done intentionally with how future files, images, pdfs, etc. features may be implemented.
+These files generally should not be stored in a database, so having an active storage solution will make future file type features easily integrateable.